csakai/dotfiles/README.md

 # Tmux
 Found here: https://tmux.github.io/

+**Temporarily not using tmux as my config is very out of date and kind of broken**

 ## Config
 I put comment banners to separate specific configuration pieces into sections.
 It makes it easier to find what's where.